 Extraction of these nutrients can only result in malnutrition.

-The phytonurtients in fresh maize, as we call it down in the very deep south, are particularly rich in antioxidants giving us protection against the many malignancies seeking to invade our bodies.
+The phytonutrients in fresh maize, as we call it down in the very deep south, are particularly rich in antioxidants giving us protection against the many malignancies seeking to invade our bodies.
 If you have the garden space, how to grow corn should be on the agenda.

-As a food nut I was excited to see the research showing that eight to ten coloured foods per day will reduce the all cause of death by a massive one third.
+As a food nut I was excited to see the research showing that eight to ten coloured foods per day will reduce the all-cause of death by a massive one third.

 Much of it is because of phytonutrients like lutein and zeaxanthin; a deficiency increases the likelihood of going blind from macular degeneration by 40%.

-The botanical name for corn is Zea mays; xanthin means yellow, and hence the name for this very important carotene; the yellow pigment in corn, and absolutely vital in the eye.
+The botanical name for corn is Zea mays; "xanthin" means yellow, hence the name for this very important carotene.

 Read more at "zeaxanthin macular degeneration" which you can find using the site search function in the navigation bar above; copy and paste.